An interview with: Sido van der Ploeg, one of our gravure experts

 And this process is not a one-and done kind of job.
 Aside from a controlling function during production runs, every new production run has it’s own set of settings.
 The inks need to be a certain viscosity and have a certain color.
 The waltzes have to be at a certain pressure.
 The same goes for the doctor blades.
 Messing up means you end up with a inconsistent print.

-Being a rotogravure printer is also a very precise function:
+Working as one of our gravure experts is also a very precise function:

 “You have to make sure everything is just right.
 Prints will be completely thrown away if even a little dot is mis-aligned.
 Many logo’s and images that you see packaging consist of several layers.
 A logo often uses different layers to get to a very specific end-color.
 If one of these layers is just 1 mm out of position we consider the print a failure.” – Sido